findjashua/argus-ai/README.md

 # Argus AI
 The All-Seeing Orchestrator for Hierarchical Autonomous Agents.

-Argus AI is a Python library built on top of LangGraph that decomposes complex user requests into a Directed Acyclic Graph (DAG) of tasks, dispatches them to the most relevant sub-agents, and manages their lifecycle with robust error handling and JIT routing.
+Argus AI is a Python library that decomposes complex user requests into a Directed Acyclic Graph (DAG) of tasks, dispatches them to the most relevant sub-agents via JIT routing, and manages their entire lifecycle.

 ## Features (Coming Soon)
-- Hierarchical Agent Orchestration
+- Dynamic Orchestration
-- Dynamic JIT Routing (Late Binding)
+- JIT Routing
-- Fractal Orchestration (Sub-graphs as Agents)
-- Decentralized Retry Logic

 ## Installation
 ```